hypertrace/hypertrace-docs-website/src/pages/index.md

 put their service objectives at risk.
 Deployment teams can know if a new version is causing a problem.

-Hypertrace is an open source licensed product that accepts all major tracing data formats.
+Hypertrace is an Open product that accepts all major tracing data formats.
 This would help you to try it without changing your application.

 # Features